© 2024

 Researching & writing stories like this take a lot of time and resources.

-Or you can buy the Kindle eBook version of this story, or any one of Matt’s other books, here:
+To support work like this, please buy the Kindle eBook version of this story, or any one of Matt’s other books, here:

 Matt Werner amazon author page